SvenHockers/velopix_tracking/docs/ALGO_DFS.md

 ## 🎯 Conclusion

 The **graph_dfs** algorithm transforms the problem of track reconstruction into a graph search problem.
-By representing hit connections as segments and leveraging compatibility functions $ \mathcal{T} $, the method assigns weights and detects root segments from which tracks are extracted using DFS.
+By representing hit connections as segments and leveraging compatibility functions $\mathcal{T}$, the method assigns weights and detects root segments from which tracks are extracted using DFS.
 Pruning further refines the result to yield a set of unique tracks, balancing sensitivity and specificity in the reconstruction process.

 ---
 [Go Back](../readme.md)